-- The UW is required to follow the NMSN until we receive modified court orders.
-The employee is not legally allowed to remove the children.
+- The UW is required to follow the NMSN until modified court orders have been received.

-- If you receive requests/documentation for this please forward to the UWSC Benefits team for centralized processing.
+If you receive requests/documentation for either NMSN or BadgerCare, please forward to UW Shared Services processing.